 The contractors, on the other hand, don’t always have the skills or trades which is required to complete all construction work on their own.
 As a result, they are generally in charge of hiring subcontractors to execute certain sections of a project.
 In most cases, the construction project will engage a large number of subcontractors.

 The contractor’s position is multi–faceted, as they are responsible for a variety of activities.
-It is extremely difficult to carry the project from the set of drawings to a finished building without the help of a group of these various types of contractors, with the exception of extremely small construction projects.
+It is extremely difficult to carry the project from a set of drawings to a finished building without the help of a group of these various types of contractors, with the exception of extremely small construction projects.

 Big construction projects may need the involvement of a greater number of contracting firms to complete.
 Many various categories of contractors may be on the site at the same time, conducting the same task in different places.